-When towing an inflatable boat behind another craft, always connect the tow line only to the towing eyes.
-It's forbidden to use handles, railings, cleats or other equipment which is not designated for towing.
+When towing an inflatable boat behind another craft, always connect the tow line to the bow eye.
+Do not tow using the bow handle or bow rail.

 If possible, use a double tow line when towing behind another boat.
 The second line acts as a backup in case one line breaks or comes undone.